Terafora/DocuDefence/README.md

 # DocuDefense
 ## Project Overview

-DocuDefense is a simple CRUD (Create, Read, Update, Delete) API developed in Golang for a fictional user management system.
-It manages user data, allowing clients to create, retrieve, update, and delete users through API endpoints.
-The project includes unit testing for each operation and is in the process of adding authentication and file upload functionality.
+DocuDefense is a CRUD (Create, Read, Update, Delete) API developed in Golang and functions as a secure way to upload and sace PDF documents, primarily contracts.
+It manages user data using MongoDB, allowing clients to create, retrieve, update, and delete users through API endpoints.
+The project includes unit testing for each operation and implements authentication functionality.

-The API captures basic user details (first name, surname, email, and date of birth), and future enhancements will include file uploads, authentication, and additional security measures.
+The API captures basic user details (first name, surname, email, and date of birth), with data securely stored in MongoDB.
+Future enhancements will include additional security measures.
 ***

 ## Features Completed